MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 export default App
 ```

-This is very simple: Our application only discovers injected providers (browser-installed wallets).
-We get a list of wallet providers (supplied by our context provider), iterate over them, provide a button for each one that uses the `connectWallet` function, and finally display the selected wallet and some basic information like the user's wallet address.

-We will also have a UI component to show errors.

 We have commented out the child components for now, but as we create each of these components, we will uncomment those specific lines.
-Let's move to the next step of creating each of the components we have defined here and adding the logic and UI needed to accomplish our goals.
+Let's move to the next step of creating each of the components we have defined here and adding the logic and UI needed to accomplish our goals:

+- Discover injected providers (browser-installed wallets).
+- Save those providers and selected wallet in global state (context provider)
+- Supply list of wallet providers to child components.
+- Include a component map the providers to a button with icon and name.
+  - Have a `connectWallet` function for each of those buttons.
+- Include a component that displays the selected wallet and info.
+- Include a UI component to show errors.

 ### 4. Create the UI components